menu

 Overview

 Canaan is a very small town located in the state of Connecticut.
-With a population of 1,081 people and just one neighborhood, Canaan is the 168th largest community in Connecticut.
-Much of the housing stock in Canaan was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 1,082 people and just one neighborhood, Canaan is the 168th largest community in Connecticut.
+Canaan has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Canaan home prices are not only among the most expensive in Connecticut, but Canaan real estate also consistently ranks among the most expensive in America.